thoughtbot/ios-on-rails/release/ios-on-rails.md

 ### Declaring a Task for Making Requests

 The completion block we'll use for our create event method should return an event ID and an error.
-If our request is successful, the API will return the event ID for the event it created.
-If our request fails, we'll return the error instead.
+If our request is successful, the API will return the event ID for the event it created and a nil error.
+If our request fails, we'll return a nil event ID and the error.

 Typedef this new type of event completion block: